-Fort Valley State University prohibits the possession and use of alcoholic beverages in areas open to the public including areas of buildings open to the public.
-However, the use of alcoholic beverages, subject to the laws of the State of Georgia may be permitted at University-sponsored activities in areas designated by, and with the prior approval of, the University President at Fort Valley State University; the Vice President for University Advancement and the Chief of Campus Police.
+Fort Valley State University prohibits the possession and use of alcoholic beverages in areas open to the public, including areas of buildings open to the public.
+However, the use of alcoholic beverages, subject to the laws of the State of Georgia, may be permitted at university-sponsored activities in areas designated by, and with the prior approval of, the university president; the vice president for university advancement or the chief of campus police.